Cancer Research UK has a clinical trials database. This includes trials that:

 - image(s) if available in trials of new devices

-In this section we outline what the trial will involve from the patients’ perspective.
+In this section we outline what the trial involves from the patients’ perspective.
 This helps them to get an idea of the impact it will have on their day to day lives.
 We include information such as:

 - how often people in the trial have to attend hospital, and what for